Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Characterization of lca- LCA-Relevant DAGs and Regular DAGs

 Assume that Condition (6) holds.
 Hence, $G$ is a DAG such that $\CC_G(u)\subseteq \CC_G(v)$ if and only if $u\preceq_G v$ for all $u,v\in V(G)$.
 Thus, $G$ satisfies (PCC).
 By Lemma~\ref{lem:PCC=>CL}, $G$ satisfies (CL).
 Thus, $w = \lca_G(\CC_G(v))$ is well-defined for all $v\in V(G)$.
 Again, by Lemma \ref{lem:PCC=>CL}, $\CC_G (w) = \CC_G (v)$.
 Thus, we have $\CC_G (w) \subseteq \CC_G (v)$ implying $w\preceq_G v$.
 In addition, $\CC_G (v) \subseteq \CC_G (w)$ implies $v\preceq_G w$.
 Consequently, $w=v$ holds.
 Therefore, $v = \lca_G(\CC_G(v))$ for all $v\in V(G)$ and $G$ has the strong-(CL) property.
 In summary, (6) implies (2), which completes this proof. \end{proof}

-We are now in the position to show the close connection between regular DAGs and $\lca$-\rel DAGs.
+We continue to establish a few further key results that enable us to show the close connection between regular DAGs and $\lca$-\rel DAGs in Theorem~\ref{thm:regular-Char}.
 Regular networks have very constrained structural properties, as characterized in \cite[Thm.\ 2]{Hellmuth2023}.
 Here, we generalize these results to arbitrary DAGs.